 Checking and finalizing the product:

-The printed item at that point goes through a dryer, which ‘fixes’ the ink and makes a smooth, colorfast finish.
-The final item will be checked and washed completely to eliminate any buildup, before being given to an owner.
+The printed item then goes through a dryer, which ‘fixes’ the ink and makes a smooth, colorfast finish.
+The final article will be checked and washed utterly to eliminate any buildup before being given to an owner.

-In this article, we have discussed in detail about Screen Printing and how it works.
-We have only discussed that screen printing is used to design clothes, it is also a very popular process of creating posters and many other artworks.
-So if you are a poster designer then screen printing will also help you to create different designs.
-Hope you will find this article effective.
+In this article, we have discussed in detail Screen Printing and how it works.
+We have only addressed that screen printing is used to design clothes; it is also a viral process of creating posters and many other artworks.
+If you are a poster designer, then screen printing will help you create different designs.
+I hope you find this article compelling.